MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhance-office-365-groups.md

 ms.topic: article
 ms.service: msteams
 audience: admin
-description: Learn to enhance Microsoft 365 groups with Microsoft Teams by inviting a ditribution list to a team, add mail-enabled security groups, and more. f1.keywords:
+description: Learn to enhance Microsoft 365 groups with Microsoft Teams by inviting a distribution list to a team, add mail-enabled security groups, and more. f1.keywords:
 - NOCSH
 localization_priority: Normal